 With major disruption across the UK, travel has become a difficult task to navigate.
-While trying to de-ice your windows, avoid ice patches and keep your balance it can be easy to forget what you really need to do during the snowy season to keep you safe and within the law.
+While trying to de-ice your windows, avoid ice patches and keep your balance, it can be easy to forget what you really need to do during the adverse weather conditions season to keep you safe and within the law.

 Firstly, ensure you clear the roof of your car.
-While most of us will clear the windscreens and mirrors.
-But often We will forget the roof, which can be hazardous to you if it falls on your windscreen, or if it falls off the back of your car and is an obstruction to drivers behind you.
+While most of us will clear the windscreens and mirrors, we will often forget the roof.
+It can potentially be very hazardous if it falls on your windscreen or if it falls off the back of your car and is an obstruction to drivers behind you.

 Another thing to remember is to make sure you can see through every glass panel in your car – this is essential when driving in adverse weather conditions.